“The service begins when worship ends.” William Penn

 Sharing Our Treasure

-Stewards of funds entrusted to us are used to support identified needs and efforts with generous giving to the community, as well as to underwrite expenses for hands-on congregational experiences such as home repair, disaster response, or serving meals to the hungry.
-While we respond to emergent needs, some of our long-term partners in ministry include: general mission support of both the American Baptist Churches USA and the Presbyterian Church (USA), Church World Service, Fayetteville-Manlius Community Outreach Food Pantry, Interfaith Works of CNY, and the Red Cross and Presbyterian Disaster Relief for response to national and local disasters.
+Funds entrusted to us are used to support needs with generous giving to the community, as well as to underwrite expenses for hands-on congregational experiences.
+While we respond to emergent needs, some of our long-term partners in ministry include: general mission support of both the American Baptist Churches USA and the Presbyterian Church (USA), Church World Service, F-M Food Pantry, Interfaith Works of CNY, and the Red Cross and Presbyterian Disaster Relief for response to national and local disasters.
 We also offer opportunities for specific giving for peacemaking, hunger, disaster relief, and participate with groups throughout the community for seasonal responses to those in need.

 Sharing Our Space

 We understand the building is entrusted to us for the benefit of our congregation, its ministry AND its neighbors.
 We welcome a number of groups to use our space for nominal donations that maintain and support the building’s usefulness and safety; please see our Church Use Policies page for more information.
-Those currently sharing our space include: The Village Nursery School, Country Dancers, Al-anon, and the Onondaga Civic Symphony Orchestra, among other more occasional users.
+Those currently sharing our space include: The Village Nursery School, Syracuse Country Dancers, the Onondaga Civic Symphony Orchestra, the Salt City New Horizons Orchestra among other more occasional users.
 We also use our space for the Steeple Coffee House that offers award-winning musical performances to the community for a nominal fee.

 We strive to develop opportunities to engage our neighbors, near and far, and serve with them, allowing us to build relationships, celebrating that all people are gifted and all people are both servant and served.
-Our commitment to education extends to our Haiti Educational Mission Partnership (HEMP) and our South Korean Partnership, and our dedication to peacemaking to The Presbyterian Peace Fellowship at Stony Point.
+Our commitment to education extends to our Haiti Education Mission (HEM)

 Locally, we are significant supporters of: